BUL - Update

 FROM THE LIBRARY DIRECTOR

-This academic year has been a year of growth and development in
+This academic year has been a year of growth and

-agencies and individuals.
+generosity of different agencies and individuals.

-The library received 16 new Compaq computers and one laser jet
+The library received 16 new Compaq computers and

-production of other records.
+catalog and the production of other records.

-The U.S. Consulate General’s Public Affairs Office, Jerusalem
+The U.S. Consulate General’s Public Affairs Office, Jerusalem has

-direct access to abstracts and full text for all subscribed journals
+access to abstracts and full text for all subscribed journals

 received in hard copy as well as direct viewing of table of